 If you are having an outdoor ceremony, be prepared!
 Weather is one factor that you won’t know until the day of.
-When the day of comes, there’s no telling what nature will have it store.
+When the day comes, there’s no telling what nature will have it store.
 Our ceremony tip for you is no matter what the conditions on the big day, don’t get discouraged!
 One important wedding tip is to have a backup plan that you feel good with, and stick to it if the weather doesn’t cooperate.
-For venue and ceremony pictures at Warren Station, check out this link!
-Make sure to talk to your venue/ coordinator to provide these possibilities:
+Click for wedding pictures at Warren Station!
+Make sure to talk to your coordinator to about these possibilities:

-- Delay the ceremony and entertain your guests with a (pre) happy hour in the reception hall.
-It will give them time to sign the guest book, check out the venue, and catch up with friends.
-Of course, you can have your own happy hour in your bridal suites/rooms with the wedding party.
+- If it is raining at ceremony time, invite your guests into the venue, it will give them time to sign the guest book, check out the venue, and catch up with friends.

-- If the weather seems like it isn’t going to quit, flip your reception hall into the ceremony.
-Slide those tables to each side of the room creating an aisle space, roll out that runner, and dim the lights.
-Your wedding guests aren’t going to care.
-They are there to support you, on your most important day.
-Even if the weather isn’t perfect, your ceremony can still be.
+- If the weather seems like it isn’t going to quit, move your ceremony inside.
+Slide tables to each side of the room creating an aisle, roll out your runner, and dim the lights.
+Your guests aren’t going to mind.
+They are there to support you, on your big day.
+Even if the weather isn’t perfect, your wedding will be.

 - BONUS WEDDING TIP: The pictures you can get on a rainy day, are incredible.
 Check out this awesome photo from Olivia Locascio:

 How to Secure a Runner Outside (And Alternatives To Using One)

 If you are having your wedding ceremony outside at a venue like Quaking Aspen Amphitheatre you may want to add some additional ambiance with a runner down your side entrance aisle.
-Here are some suggestions on how to ensure that your runner looks great and won’t become an issue.
+Here are some suggestions on how to ensure that your runner looks great and therefore, won’t become an issue.

-- Stick strong double sided tape down all sides of the runner, do a couple rows to be cautious.
+- Stick strong double-sided tape down all sides of the runner, do a couple of rows to be cautious.